antrea-io/antrea/docs/kind.md

 # Deploying Antrea on a Kind cluster

+At the moment Kind is only supported on Linux hosts.
+We are working on supporting macOS hosts as well.

 ## Create a Kind cluster and deploy Antrea in a few seconds

 ### Create a Kind cluster